DIY Spinning Disc Optical Illusion

 Purpose: To explore what makes rapidly spinning discs to form full patterns from an incomplete series of patterns/symbols.

-- Draw a series of arcs around the disc in 2 parallel circles using sketch pens.
+Draw a series of arcs, spiral etc around the disc in 2 parallel circles using sketch pens.
 As shown in the image below.

 What do you see when the disc is moving?